Uberspace/lab/source/guide_pleroma.rst

  [...]
  Generated pleroma app
  What domain will your instance use? (e.g pleroma.soykaf.com) []  isabell.uber.space
- What is the name of your instance? (e.g. The Corndog Emporium) [isabell.uber.space]  Isabell What is your admin email address? []  isabell@uber.space What email address do you want to use for sending email notifications? [isabell@uber.space]  isabell@uber.space Do you want search engines to index your site? (y/n) [y]  y
+ What is the name of your instance? (e.g. The Corndog Emporium) [isabell.uber.space]  A Uberspace Pleroma Instance What is your admin email address? []  isabell@uber.space What email address do you want to use for sending email notifications? [isabell@uber.space]  isabell@uber.space Do you want search engines to index your site? (y/n) [y]  y